-Deloitte & Touche LLP has been employed by Enova since it's formation and has been employed by SDG&E for many years to audit financial statements and for other purposes.
+Deloitte & Touche LLP has been employed regularly by SDG&E for many years (and has been appointed by Enova) to audit financial statements and for other purposes.
 Representatives of Deloitte & Touche LLP are expected to be present at the Annual Meeting.
 They will have the opportunity to make a statement, if they so desire, and will respond to appropriate questions from shareholders.

-ANNUAL REPORT AND AVAILABILITY OF FORM 10-K
+COMBINED ANNUAL REPORT ON FORM 10-K AND ENOVA ANNUAL REPORT